ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/64f740d7-8045-4d5a-bb14-4b143767b21b)
 <br />
 </p>
 The image above shows all the applications required to configure the osTicket system.
-Fisrt, download the osTicket installation file.
+First, download the osTicket installation file.
 Then, open folder,drag it to the desktop, and extract all the files.

 <br />
 </p>